nijens/openapi-bundle/README.md

 Also see the list of [contributors][link-contributors] who participated in this project.

 ## License
 The OpenAPI bundle is licensed under the MIT License.
-Please see the [LICENSE file](LICENSE.md) for details.
+Please see the [LICENSE file][link-license] for details.

 [ico-version]: https://img.shields.io/packagist/v/nijens/openapi-bundle.svg
 [ico-pre-release-version]: https://img.shields.io/packagist/vpre/nijens/openapi-bundle.svg